Skeleton Gorge Hiking FAQ | Trail Guide Cape Town

-Skeleton Gorge FAQ:
+Skeleton Gorge Hiking FAQ

-2. Is Skeleton Gorge suitable for beginners?
+1. Is Skeleton Gorge suitable for beginners?

 This is not the easiest route on Table Mountain.
 Beginners with good fitness may still enjoy it with proper preparation and an experienced guide, but it is not ideal for everyone.
 Contact us first if you are unsure.